If you’re after a soft, tender and juicy chicken, using a slow cooker to cook a whole chicken is the answer.

 Leave the chicken to stand for about 15 to 20 minutes before carving.

-You should be left with quite a bit of liquid at the end of the cook time.
-This is great for turning into chicken gravy!
+You should be left with quite a bit of liquid at the end of the cooking time.
+This is great for turning into chicken gravy or reserving for a soup stock.

-If it needs thickening up, you can stir in some gravy granules, or if you don’t have any, you can make up a little slurry of cornflour to stir in.
+If it needs thickening up, you can stir in some gravy granules; if you don’t have any, you can make up a little slurry of cornflour.

 And that’s it!
 Yummy, tasty slow cooker whole chicken!
 Let me know in the comments if you make it!